fbpx

 Because ticket sales are an important component of any career in sports, it is important to learn the fundamentals of finance and marketing while also honing your relationship management strategies.
 If you are unsure of whether an MBA or an MS in Sport Management is right for you, consider your future goals.
 According to the BLS, the mean annual wage for a sport agent in 2014 projected to be $98,750, while a career in sales could earn approximately $61,960 per year.
 With such high competition in the industry, an MS in Sport Management could likely set you apart from other applicants who may be MBA candidates without experience and give you the tools you need to thrive in the fast-paced world of sports business.

-The online Master of Science in Sport Management from University of Florida readies students to take on complex financial and administrative challenges in the world of sports.
-The comprehensive sport management curriculum can help you develop your skills as a multifaceted, multi-talented professional who is ready to break into the field of sport representation.
+The online Master of Science in Sport Management from University of Florida equips students to take on complex financial and administrative challenges in the world of sport.
+The comprehensive sport management curriculum can help you develop your skills as a multi-talented professional who is ready to break into this field.

-Through core courses that include Sport Marketing and Management and Leadership in Sport and electives such as Sports Sponsorship, Sport Psychology, and What Drives Winning Leaders, you will gain in-depth knowledge of the business of sports.
+Through core courses that include Sport Marketing and Management and Leadership in Sport and electives such as Sport Sponsorship and Athlete Development, you will gain in-depth knowledge of the business of sport.
+You will also have the opportunity to pursue a graduate certificate in Sport Event Management or in a specialization in the area of Athlete Development, High Performance Coaching, Sport Law, or Director of Racquet Sports.

 Request Information